danbev/learning-openssl/notes/elliptic-curve.md

 We need to be able to `add` points together which is the group operation.

 ### Group operation
-This is the add points, the group elememts, on the curve.
+This is the addition of points, the group elememts, on the curve.

 So how do we add points:
 ```